49 Main Street, Sag Harbor, NY 11963

 Conca D'Oro offers big portions of nicely cooked standards like veal parmigiana, meatballs, sausage and peppers, stuffed eggplant, endless varieties of pizza, and no fewer than 22 different pasta dishes.
 Daily specials might include farfalle with broccoli rabe and sun-dried tomatoes.
 It has a double row of tables along one side of the front room, a pizza counter opposite the takeout counter, and a small, cozy dining room at back.
 Prices are low, service is fast, business is booming.

 Lunch and dinner, seven days.
 Monday-Saturday, from 11:30 a.m - 11 p.m.
 Sunday noon - 10 p.m.

 The Corner Bar is a hangout with a fine hamburger, cold beer, and a seat by the window, where you can watch Sag Harbor go by.
 Beer on tap may be a better idea than the inexpensive wines by the glass.
 You might be surprised by the menu.
-Sure, it has nachos and fish and chips, hearty fried chicken and some quesadillas, but it also has some dishes for the Harbor's health-food crowd, such as tofu vegetable curry and kale salad with fennel and sunflower seeds.
+Sure, it has nachos and fish and chips, hearty fried chicken and some quesadillas, but it also has some dishes for the Harbor's health-food crowd, such as beet and spinach salads.
 The noise rises to a crescendo as the evening progresses.

 1 Long Wharf, Sag Harbor, NY 11963